dokmic/chuangmi-camera-v5/docs/content/development/How-to-build-the-binaries-for-the-webcam-hack.md

 ```

 After that you can test the binary on your camera by scp-ing or rsync-ing the binary to the camera and execute it.

-## Helper utils

-I've created some helper utils in `tools/dev/helpers.sh` that are useful when devving in the container.
-It makes recompiling an uploading binaries to the camera a bit easier until I've build an update mechanism.

-To use the dev helpers, open the file and change the `CAMERA_HOSTNAME` variable to the hostname or ip of your camera.